Categories: Breakfast & Brunch

 If you’d like to make your own version at home, you can find egg salad ingredients at your local supermarket or Asian market and then follow our recipe.

-What are the ingredients in a tamago sando?
+What are the Components in a Tamago Sando?

 Tamago sando has two main elements: sweetened egg salad and soft, milky white bread.